silicom-hub/IS_simulator/readme.md

 ```sh
 lxc network delete [network_name]
 ```
-Be carefull you can't delete multiple networks in one line, you must repeat the command for each network.
+Be careful you can't delete multiple networks in one line, you must repeat the command for each network.

 If any problem, please check in *simulation/Configurations/conf_physic_test.json* the gateway and the ip address of the router.
 Change the values of the key `gateway` and the key `lxdbr0` `ip_v4` to your own ip address but keeping the last digit